vibe-code-inc/pm-board-experiment/src/features/task_management/task_actions.specs.md

 - Implement utility functions for task CRUD operations
 - Create helper functions for task validation
 - Provide functions for task filtering and sorting
-- Use TypeScript for full type safety
+- Use TypeScript for full type safety with proper typing
-- Include proper error handling
+- Include proper error handling with typed error responses
 - Support batch operations on multiple tasks
 - Export functions individually for tree-shaking optimization
 - Document functions with JSDoc comments
+- Follow single responsibility principle for each function
+- Use immutable data patterns for all operations
+- Implement proper error handling with meaningful error messages
+- Ensure type safety across all operations

 ## Functional Requirements
 - Create function to generate a new task with default values